-Drew Housman, an account executive at Animalz, a content marketing agency, has dribbled alongside Jeremy Lin as a college basketball player at Harvard, pitched stories to Hollywood showrunners as a creative assistant at Warner Bros., and written articles for ESPN and Business Insider as a freelance writer.
+Drew Housman, a former account executive at Animalz, a content marketing agency, has dribbled alongside Jeremy Lin as a college basketball player at Harvard, pitched stories to Hollywood showrunners as a creative assistant at Warner Bros., and written articles for ESPN and Business Insider as a freelance writer.

 But when he switched roles at Animalz, from content marketing manager to the company’s first-ever account executive, he expected to set sail on the roughest voyage of his career.
 Housman had spent the majority of his career as a writer.